Please ensure Javascript is enabled for purposes of website accessibility

 rockaway personal injury lawyers

 In most cases, employees injured while working in New York can’t sue their employers for those injuries.
 The employer’s workers’ compensation insurance covers most of these injuries.
-However, there are exceptions to when you can sue your employer for a workplace injury.
+However, there are exceptions to when you can sue your employer for a workplace injury, for which a New York Worker’s Compensation Lawyer can help you know in a better way.

 So, what should you do after a workplace injury, and when can you be sure it’s your employer in New York?
 Let’s find out!